Hailey Baldwin Shows Off Her Bikini Body On Hawaii Winter Vacation

 A photo posted by L'Oréal Professionnel (@lorealpro) on

 Hailey Baldwin is known for being very versatile with her hair styles and colors.
-She will be promoting both L’Oréal Pro’s INOA range and Pro Fiber treatment products.
+She will be promoting both L’Oreal Pro’s INOA range and Pro Fiber treatment products.

 Watch NOW to discover the new L'Oréal Professionnel spokespersons for 2017! @haileybaldwin and @taylor_hill!
 Check out our Instagram story to find out more! #lorealpro #lorealproambassador #glamteam #hairstyle #haileybaldwin #taylorhill